 So, I stitched the side panels to the main quilted panel.
 Now it’s almost finished and already has the shape of the cover.
 I just need to finish the remaining two top seams.

-After that I made bias binding all around the bottom edge.
-I forgot to mention that I finished raw edges of 2 inside seams on my serger.
+After that, I made bias binding all around the bottom edge.
+I forgot to mention that I finished the raw edges of 2 inside seams on my serger.